-Where surveyors are engaging subcontractors to attend a site, the following measures should be undertaken
+Where surveyors are engaging subcontractors to attend a site, the following measures should be undertaken d.
+Guidance on new COVID-19 elements to add to Site Safety Plans -Hygiene and Health and Safety Protocols i.
+Reporting to enable Contact Tracing

-- n Request a copy of their Covid-19 SSP from any sub-contractor - n This should be assessed, validated and checked against Surveyors plan.
-Any gaps identified should be discussed and addressed with the controlling entity before attending site. - n Where requested, supply a copy of your SSP to that sub-contractor
+- Request a copy of their Covid-19 SSP from any sub-contractor - This should be assessed, validated and checked against Surveyors plan.
+Any gaps identified should be discussed and addressed with the controlling entity before attending site. - Where requested, supply a copy of your SSP to that sub-contractor